Shehan-Amarasinghe/Weather-App/README.md

 # weather-app

  Responsive and eye catching weather application, I've used OpenweatherApi for this amazing project.
-And I've added login form for this web application.
+And this will contain login form.

 To Login for this web application use below username and password,